Special post-production edits can help create the perfect product images.

 Straightening an image is a key editing step for sitewide uniformity and creating the most appealing views.
 If you’re shooting products on a mobile device, use its native straightening and perspective tools, VSCOs skew adjustment tool, or Snapseeds perspective tool.
 Adobe Photoshop offers more advanced straightening options.

-In the video below, photographer Rory Factor uses Photoshop’s Warping Tool to create perfectly straightened images.
+In this video, photographer Rory Factor uses Photoshop’s Warping Tool to create perfectly straightened images.

 Cropping can improve an image’s composition — the arrangement of items.
 When cropping, remember that consistency across all photos is key.
 Crop every product image in the same manner with no switching between square, horizontal, and vertical views.
 Pick a view and stick with it.
 I follow Amazon’s cropping guidelines: the product comprises 85% of the overall frame.

 Removing imperfections.
 Examine your product before shooting.
 Check for blemishes, scratches, and damage.
 Luckily, editing out imperfections isn’t difficult.
 I use Photoshop’s Healing Brush and Clone Stamp tools.
-Photographer Amanda Campeanu’s video below explains how to use those tools and clean up misaligned background lines.
-(She also promotes her course.)
 I also use TouchRetouch, a terrific mobile app, for spot removal.

 Color changes.
 One of the best ways to speed up the editing process of a product with multiple colors is to use the best image and then change the color.
-The video below from Photoshop’s YouTube Training channel explains how to use Lightroom to change the color of anything.
+This video from Photoshop’s YouTube Training channel explains how to use Lightroom to change the color of anything.

 Adding shadows can enhance some products that are set against a white background.
 If you add shadows, avoid darkening the product.
 Instead, create a realistic shadow that adds to a product’s depth and dimension.